sidkiamri/SearchAndRecycle-Android/README.md

-TrashReduce is an iOS application developed by Sidki Amri and Mohamed Taha Mejoub.
+TrashReduce is an Android application developed by Sidki Amri and Mohamed Taha Mejoub.
 It is designed to promote recycling and reduce waste by providing users with a platform to participate in clean-up events, earn rewards, and locate recycling bins.
 The application aims to raise awareness about the importance of protecting the environment and encourages users to actively contribute to waste reduction efforts.

 Features
 Home Screen